AstroVPK/kali/README.md

   `<libcarma dir>$ python python/DemoScript.py /Users/<user name>/<path to working dir> Config.ini`

-You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, cffi, cython & Brandon Kelly's `carma_pack` (optional) installed.
-At the moment, Anaconda Python, Intel C++ Compiler XE, Intel MKL, `cffi`, `cython` & NLOpt are required though the plan is to eventually allow the use of g++ etc...
-Brandon Kelly's `carma_pack` is not required but is recommended.
+You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, cython , cffi (optional), & Brandon Kelly's `carma_pack` (optional) installed.
+At the moment, Anaconda Python, Intel C++ Compiler XE, Intel MKL, `cython` & NLOpt are required though the plan is to eventually allow the use of g++ etc...
+Brandon Kelly's `carma_pack` is not required but is recommended. `cffi` is only required if you wish to use the older depracted `cffi` interface to the `c++` code.

 1. Anaconda Python